Soccer-Leaders Dortmund stumble in title race with 1-1 draw at Bochum

-BOCHUM, Germany, April 28 (Reuters) - Bundesliga leaders Borussia Dortmund's title chances suffered a serious blow on Friday after they stumbled to a 1-1 draw at struggling VfL Bochum in the mini Ruhr derby with four games left to play.
+BOCHUM, Germany, April 28 (Reuters) - Bundesliga leaders Borussia Dortmund's title chances suffered a serious blow on Friday after they stumbled to a 1-1 draw at struggling VfL Bochum in the mini Ruhr derby.

-Dortmund looked far from serious contenders, chasing their first Bundesliga title in 11 years.
+Dortmund looked far from serious contenders, chasing their first Bundesliga title in 11 years, struggling to break down a solid Bochum defence.

+They also were left fuming with the referee and VAR following two claims for penalties late in the game.

+"It is very bitter for us.
+It was an intense game but we had our chances," said Dortmund coach Edin Terzic.

 The visitors found themselves 1-0 down after five minutes following Anthony Losilla's thunderous strike from just outside the box.